tutusjr/Calori-card/README.md

 https://calorie-card.netlify.app

 Here is a link of my website.
-Language is turkish but ill add other languages
+Language is turkish but i'll add other languages later.

-also its not resposive for now.
-Because i had a limited time to build this.
+It's all resposive now.
 Thank you <3

 # Have a great coding <3